Children and Young People

 Andrea strives to always maintain a client-centred approach in her practice and believes that comprehensive assessment that considers multiple sources of information is essential to planning effective therapy.
 Andrea’s approach to therapy is grounded in Cognitive Behaviour Therapy; however, she believes that flexibly applying a range of evidence-based strategies is often the best way to ensure highly individualised and effective care.

-Andrea also holds an appointment as a Clinical Psychology Registrar at the Royal Children’s Hospital in Melbourne.
+Andrea also holds an appointment as a Clinical Psychologist at the Royal Children’s Hospital in Melbourne.
 She is a mother to two primary school aged children and enjoys spending time at the beach with her family, cooking, reading and going for walks with her Staffy, Lucy.